underground-software/ILKD_course_materials/index.md

 * Develop the ability to autonomously participate in the open source software community

-* Demonstrate the ability to explain your code and your knowledge of Linux in your own words
+* Demonstrate the ability to explain technical topics in your own words

 * Learn how to give and receive feedback on code patches